edquant/edh7916/_lessons/eda_dv.md

 variable, *e.g.*, changes in test scores over time, then a line graph is typically your best choice.
 Since our `hsls_small` data is cross-sectional, we’ll shift to using our school test score data.
-Remember that test score data show three sets of test scores (math, science, and reading) for four schools over a period of six years.
+Remember that the test score data show three sets of test scores (math, science, and reading) for four schools over a period of six years.
 This data frame is long in year, but wide in test type.
 It looks like this: